 Even though many types of contracts do not need to be in writing to be enforceable, it’s always a good idea to have a written agreement if you are entering into an arrangement with someone for services or a sale or anything where a dispute could arise later.

-(To learn more about what goes into making a legally binding contract, check out Nolo’s section on Business Contracts.)
+(To learn more about what goes into making a legally binding contract, check out Nolo’s book, Contracts.)